getreddy/getdocker/dockerWin2016Tomcat/README.md

 `git clone https://github.com/getreddy/getdocker.git`

-To run tomcat, it requires JDK to be installed along with setting path for JAVA_HOME and JRE_HOME.
+To run tomcat, it requires JDK to be installed along with setting path for JAVA_HOME and JRE_HOME (taken care by Dockerfile).

 `cd getdocker/dockerWin2016Tomcat`